“The Honours Program was really well-rounded, so after I finished I really prospered.”

 Dr Nedeljka Rosic

-Research interests: Neurodegenerative diseases, genetics, medicinal bio-products, environmental stress markers, host-microbe interaction
+Research interests: Neurodegenerative diseases, genetics, medicinal bio-products, environmental stress markers, host-microbe interaction, clinical biomarkers

 Dr Nasim Salehi